SuperOfficeDocs/superoffice-docs/user-guide/en/user-management/role/deleting-role.md

 [!include[Requirement](../includes/note-anon-req.md)]

-When you delete a role, you need to move the users with this role to another role.
+When you delete a role, you must move the users with this role to another role.
 You should therefore ensure that the users have the correct access in the role you move them to.

-To delete a role:
+**Steps:**

 1. [!include[Open Roles](includes/open-roles.md)]